ppegusii/CMPSCI-645/README.md

-# data-analysis-pipeline
+# CMPSCI-645
-Basic data analysis pipeline
+All homework assignments for CMPSCI-645